dalenguyen/wordpress-sage-uikit-starter/README.md

 # WordPress + Sage theme 8.5.3 + UiKit 2 Framework

-This is a starter respository that boostraps your development process with preloaded Sage theme and Uikit Framework
+This is a starter respository that boostraps your development process with preloaded Sage theme and Uikit Framework.
+This wordpress boilerplate is also preloaded [CMB2 plugin](https://github.com/CMB2/CMB2https://github.com/CMB2/CMB2) for creating metaboxes, custom post type...

 # Getting Started